Moshé Feldenkrais

-Moshé Pinchas Feldenkrais (משה פנחס פלדנקרייז; May 6, 1904 – July 1, 1984) was a Ukrainian-Israeli engineer and physicist, known as the founder of the Feldenkrais Method.
+Moshé Pinchas Feldenkrais (משה פנחס פלדנקרייז; May 6, 1904 – July 1, 1984) was an engineer and physicist, known as the founder of the Feldenkrais method.

 Feldenkrais' theory is that "thought, feeling, perception and movement are closely interrelated and influence each other."

 Life

-Moshé Pinchas Feldenkrais was born in 1904 to a Ukrainian Jewish family in the Russian Empire city of Slavuta (now in Ukraine) and grew up in the Russian Empire city of Baranovichi (now in Belarus).
-In 1918, he immigrated to The British Mandate of Palestine.
+Moshé Pinchas Feldenkrais was born in 1904 to a Ukrainian Jewish family in the city of Slavuta in the Russian Empire (present-day Ukraine) and grew up in the city of Baranovichi (present-day Belarus), where he received his Bar Mitzvah, completed two years of high school, and received an education in the Hebrew language and Zionist philosophy.
+In 1918, he immigrated to the British Mandate for Palestine.
 He worked as a laborer and obtained his high school diploma from Gymnasia Herzliya in 1925.
 After graduation, he worked as a cartographer for the British survey office and began to study self-defense, including Ju-Jitsu.
 He suffered a soccer injury in 1929 that was aggravated during World War II, prompting him to develop his own method of healing.

 During the 1930s, Feldenkrais lived in France, where he earned his engineering degree from the École Spéciale des Travaux Publics.
 Later he earned his Doctor of Science in Physics at the University of Paris, where Marie Curie was one of his teachers.

 He worked as a research assistant to nuclear chemist and Nobel Prize laureate Frédéric Joliot-Curie at the Radium Institute.
 In September 1933, he met Jigoro Kano, the founder of judo in Paris.
 Kano encouraged him to study judo under Mikinosuke Kawaishi.
 Feldenkrais became a close friend of Kano and corresponded with him regularly.
 In 1936, he earned a black belt in judo, and later gained his 2nd degree black belt in 1938.
 He was a co-founding member of the Ju-Jitsu Club de France, one of the oldest Judo clubs in Europe, which still exists today.
 Frédéric and Irène Joliot-Curie and Bertrand Goldschmidt took Judo lessons from Feldenkrais during their time together at the institute.